bowwarriorbasics/bowwarriorbasics.github.io/index.md

 <img class="ui medium left floated image" src="filter.png">

-Events shows what events are comimg up in the community, allowing you to stay on top of your school life.
+Events shows what events are comimg up in the community, allowing you to stay ontop of your school life.
 There is also a calendar should anyone in the ICS community need to schedule important events.

 <img class="ui medium left floated image" src="profile.png">

 ## Community Feedback

-To test out our project, we had three adults and two people around our age try out the program.
+To test out our project, we had five adults try out the program.
 Most of them agreed that the site was pretty simple to navigate using the tabs on the top menu bar.
 It was good that after they logged in it would lead them directly to making their profile.
 They also said this would be very useful when learning about new classes and adding events to the calendar.
 To improve, one adult said we could add a page for contact info, or a way to email the administrators of this website if they ran into any issues or had any questions.

 ## Developer Guide

 First, [install Meteor](https://www.meteor.com/install).

 You will then need to download [the latest version of ThinkUH](https://github.com/thinkuh/thinkuh/tree/master), or fork the repository and clone it to your desktop via git.

 That done, open the command line in the `app/` directory of the repository.
 Type the command `meteor npm install`.

 To run the program, use the command `meteor npm run start`.